Dhamu785/API_Tutorials/README.md

 - Path parameter Eg: localhost/get-std-details/2.
 Here 2 is student id
 - Query parameter Eg: localhost/get-by-name?name=nick.
 It search for the name nick.
 It is not case sensitive when calling from direct url and it is sensitive with postman call.
 - Get by both PathParm(pp) and Query Parm(QP) Eg: localhost/get-by-pp-qp/1?name=kali
+- Post method used to upload data to the database through API.
+It values are entered through the body.